California Nursing Home Abuse Lawyers

 Elder-Abuse-Definition-Under-California-Law

-Caregivers, friends, and family members can take advantage of an elderly person’s illness or mental state to financially abuse him or her.
+Caregivers, friends, and family members can take advantage of an older adult’s illness or mental state to financially abuse them.
 The offender may coerce, threaten, or beat the victim into giving away cash, checks, expensive jewelry, or other assets.
 Look for sudden changes in a bank statement, large gifts to people you don’t know, or odd changes to a will.

-It may come as a surprise, but studies show that family members and trusted caregivers – those with access to the individual’s finances – are often the people who financially abuse or exploit the elderly.
+It may come as a surprise, but studies show that family members and trusted caregivers (those with access to the individual’s finances) are often the people who financially abuse or exploit older people.
 Abuse can also take the form of willful neglect, passive neglect, deprivation, and confinement.

 Look for signs of neglect such as poor hygiene, malnutrition, frequent illnesses, pale and extra-wrinkled skin, white lips, and weight loss.
-Bedsores are common signs of neglect and abuse, since they come from the person remaining in the same position too long.
+Bedsores are common signs of neglect and abuse, since they come from the person remaining in the same position for too long.
 They are almost always preventable with proper care.
-Willful deprivation can involve denying the resident medication, medical attention, food, water or other basic needs.
-Improper confinement, such as isolating or restraining an older adult without reason, can cause physical and mental harm.
+Willful deprivation can involve denying the resident medication, medical attention, food, water, or other basic needs.
+Isolating or restraining an older adult without a valid medical or safety reason can cause both physical and mental harm.

-Sometimes an elderly person requires physical restraints for his or her own safety, or the safety of others.
+Sometimes an older adult requires physical restraints for their own safety or the safety of others.
 Restraints should aim to restrict movement, not punish or harm the individual.
-Restrains such as belts, vests, hand mitts, special chairs, lap cushions, or bed rails may be necessary if the senior citizen has a physical or mental condition that puts him/herself or others at risk without the reduction of movement.
+Restraints such as belts, vests, hand mitts, special chairs, lap cushions, or bed rails may be necessary if the senior citizen has a physical or mental condition that puts themselves or others at risk without the reduction of movement.

 Assault